-Turn your WordPress site into your own online store with an intuitive open source eCommerce integration.
+Turn your WordPress site into your own online store with an intuitive open source eCommerce integration with the WooCommerce One-Click App.
 The WooCommerce plugin for WordPress makes it incredibly simple to turn your blog or personal website into an online store for selling just about anything.
 Add an industry-standard secure payment to sell physical goods, digital purchases like eBooks, or subscription services through WooCommerce.
 The platform accepts payments via major credit cards, bank transfers, PayPal, and other providers like Stripe.

 In addition to all the back-end setup you need to have in your eCommerce store, WooCommerce gives you the ability to customize your storefront and shipping provider to give you more control of the experience from start to checkout.

 Get WooCommerce up and running on your Linode with the WooCommerce One-Click App.

 The WooCommerce One-Click App will install the following software on your Linode.